Revaycolizer/Nextjs-Electron/README.md

 ## Additional Information

-- Ensure all dependencies are installed using `pnpm` before running the tasks.
+- Ensure all dependencies are installed using `bun` before running the tasks.
 - The tasks are defined in the `Makefile` for ease of use and to maintain consistency across development and build processes.